Atlanta Chiefs: Formation and NPSL (1966–1967)

 The idea for a professional soccer team in Atlanta was first posed by Dick Cecil in 1966, who at the time was the Vice President of the Atlanta Braves, a member club of Major League Baseball (MLB).
 While Cecil had never before seen a soccer match, he became intrigued by the sport after reading accounts of the 1966 FIFA World Cup and became convinced that soccer games could be a profitable draw for the recently built Atlanta Stadium, which also served as the Braves' home stadium.
 The Chiefs were one of several professional sports teams to begin play in Atlanta during the late 1960s, which also included the Braves (MLB, 1966), the Atlanta Falcons (NFL, 1966), and the Atlanta Hawks (NBA, 1968).

 In 1966, under Cecil's direction, the Atlanta Braves chartered a franchise in the newly created National Professional Soccer League.
 The team name was chosen based on its association with the Braves, which like the Chiefs also used Native American imagery in their branding.
 On September 8, Cecil made one of the first hires on the team with Phil Woosnam as head coach and player.
 Team tryouts were held on the campus of Emory University, which also housed the Chiefs' training facility.

 The initial roster included notable international players such as Vic Crowe, Peter McParland, and Vic Rouse.
 The Chiefs opened their first season with an away game against the Baltimore Bays on April 16, 1967.
 The game, a 1–0 loss for the Chiefs, is notable for being the first professional soccer match to be televised in the United States.
-Before the game, the players on both teams were introduced holding flags of the countries they were from, and a band played "Dixie" prior to kick-off.
+Before the game, the players on both teams were introduced holding flags of the countries they were from, and a band played "Dixie" before kick-off.
 The Chiefs would finish their debut season with a win–loss–tie record of 10–9–12.
 Following the 1967 season, the NPSL merged with the United Soccer Association to form the North American Soccer League.